 Sybil Baker’s latest novel is Apparitions published by Signal 8 Press.
-Her short novella, The Picture Vanishes is available as an ebook on Amazon.
-She is also the author of four books of fiction, including While You Were Gone, which won an IPPY Silver Medal.
+Her short novella The Picture Vanishes is available as a free ebook from Signal 8 Press and on Amazon.
+She is also the author of five books of fiction, including While You Were Gone, which won an IPPY Silver Medal.
 Her book of nonfiction Immigration Essays was the 2018-2019 Read2Achieve selection for the University of Tennessee at Chattanooga.
 She was awarded two MakeWork Artist Grants and an Individual Artist’s Fellowship from the Tennessee Arts Commission.
-She is a Professor of creative writing at the University of Tennessee, Chattanooga, and is on faculty at the Yale Writers’ Workshop.
+She is a Professor of creative writing at the University of Tennessee, Chattanooga, is the DIrector of the Meacham Writers’ Workshop, and is on faculty at the Yale Writers’ Workshop.

 The longer story: